spsforks/QB64-Wiki/_ACCEPTFILEDROP.md

 * If using [_DROPPEDFILE](_DROPPEDFILE) with an index, you must call [_FINISHDROP](_FINISHDROP) after you finish working with the list.
 * **[Keywords_currently_not_supported_by_QB64#Keywords_Not_Supported_in_Linux_or_MAC_OSX_versions](Keywords_currently_not_supported_by_QB64#Keywords_Not_Supported_in_Linux_or_MAC_OSX_versions)**.

 ## Availability

 * **Version 1.3 and up**.

 ## Example(s)

-## Example(s)
 Accepting files dragged from a folder and processing the list received sequentially.

 ```vb